Cuves de Sassenage

 For cavers, the cave offers a variety of routes for beginners and experienced cavers alike, with magnificent galleries, shafts, shapes and walls.

-Be careful, however, as some parts of the network may siphon off in the event of flooding.
+Be careful, however, as some parts of the system may sump off in the event of flooding.
 So it’s best to be cautious and keep an eye on the weather before setting off, and to know where you can fall back.

-To date, the junction of the Berger chasm with the Sassenage vats has still not been achieved.
-Several attempts have been made to dive the siphons, but without succeeding in making the junction with the Berger chasm.
+To date, the junction of the Berger cave with the Cuves de Sassenage has still not been achieved.
+Several attempts have been made to dive the sumps, but without succeeding in making the junction with the Berger cave.

-Bernard Bonnevalle and Michel Letrone made their first attempt in 1955 in the terminal siphon of the west gallery, which had been the terminal point in 1950.
-After crossing the 1st siphon by 25 metres, they opened up into a gallery almost 200 metres long, before coming up against a 2nd siphon with no hope of joining up with the Berger.
+Bernard Bonnevalle and Michel Letrone made their first attempt in 1955 in the terminal sump of the west gallery, which had been the terminal point in 1950.
+After crossing the 1st sump by 25 metres, they opened up into a gallery almost 200 metres long, before coming up against a 2nd sump with no hope of joining up with the Berger.

-After several years, exploration of the vats was resumed.
+After several years, exploration of the Cuves was resumed.

 In November 1961 (C.Gauthier, J.Maho.
 J.Lavigne, B.Refiena) made the major discovery of a passage at the bottom of the P.Lavigne shaft.